LibreVR/Revive/README.md

 ## Oculus Remote

 Some games have support for the Oculus Remote instead of the Oculus Touch.
-If so, you can turn off one of your Vive controller and use the remaining one as the Oculus Remote.
+If so, you can turn off one of your Vive controllers and use the remaining one as the Oculus Remote.

 When only one Vive controller is connected it will be used as an Oculus Remote.
 The remote maps the touchpad as a DPad with an `Enter` button in the middle, just like the Oculus Remote.
 The Application Menu serves as the `Back` button.